ckcr4lyf/qbit-race/README.md

 Massive Thanks to <a href="https://walkerservers.com/">WalkerServers</a> for sponsoring this project.
 Check them out for affordable, high performance dedicated servers!
 </center>

+## TODO

+Features planned are:

+* Automatic tagging of torrents based on tracker
+* Pausing completed torrents when new is added
+* Skipping if 'x' amount of torrents currently 'racing'
+* Discord Notifications
+* ???

 ## Repo Setup